 Summer’s here again!
 The days are getting longer, the nights are getting hotter, the sun’s blazing, the beach is calling your name, and all your perennial favorite summer activity spots are right here where you left them.
 What are you missing?
-Summer hashtags for your Instagram Stories of course.
+Summer hashtags for your Instagram captions of course.

 How to Use Hashtags on Instagram

 If you’re trying to get discovered on the ‘gram, hashtags can play a key role.
 What works and what doesn’t changes pretty often, but knowing the finer points of hashtag use can be the difference between a lagging IG account and watching your follower and like count steadily climb.